DillonEnge/custy-http/README.md

 ## Usage

+### Server Example

-Here's a simple example of how to use `custy-http`:
+Here's an example of setting up an HTTP server with `custy-http`:

 ```go
 package main